-This guidebook describes alternative routes above and alongside the West Highland Ways 9 standard stages, with add-on day trips over Ben Lomond or Beinn Dorain for a great expedition of up to 11 days.
+Ronald Turnbull’s guidebook describes alternative routes above and alongside the West Highland Way's 9 standard stages, with add-on day trips over Ben Lomond or Beinn Dorain for a great expedition of up to 11 days.

-This is not to deny that the West Highland Way is one of the finest, if not the finest, of Britain’s long distance paths.
-How could it not be when it passes through six separate mountain ranges, from the tall cone of Ben Lomond and the crag towers of grim Glen Coe, to the seductive Mamores.
+The West Highland Way is one of the finest, if not the finest, of Britain’s long distance paths.
+How could it not be when it passes through six separate mountain ranges, from the tall cone of Ben Lomond and the crag towers of grim Glen Coe to the seductive Mamores.

 It runs from Scotland’s largest city, alongside her longest loch, by way of the biggest and bleakest patch of peaty moorland, to the foot of her highest mountain, yet it is (as it happens) paralleled in its path by the Highlands’ second busiest main road as well as the West Highland Railway.

-Although you get to see the beautiful mountainous landscape by following the conventional route, you don’t get to actually explore them.
+Although you get to see the beautiful mountainous landscape, your view is looking upwards from underneath.
 The comfortable gravel path, the well-placed waymarks and cosy bunk-houses: do these really compensate for not going up any of those mountains?
-Not when above the stony path there rises to the compelling cone of Beinn Dorain, sprinkled at its top with snow.
+Not when above the old military trackway there rises the compelling cone of Beinn Dorain, sprinkled at its top with snow.

-For those new to the Highlands and the big hills, the West Highland Way is a dream – and a convenient dream, with its signposts and bridges, its hostels and its shops.
-With its well-made path, its centuries of history, its mountain surroundings, The West Highland Way is the best path in Scotland.
+For those new to the Highlands and the big hills, the West Highland Way is a dream – and a convenient dream.
+Its signposts and bridges, its hostels and its shops.
+Its well-made path, its centuries of history, its mountain surroundings all make the West Highland Way the best low-level path in Scotland.

 Not the West Highland Way